Saxon-Denny/developme-technical-challenge/README.md

 This should open the page and you can begin!

-note: this has been tested in firefox, safari and chrome but not in IE or Edge.
+note: this has been tested in Firefox, Safari and Chrome but not in IE or Edge.